-So I just heard about the incident in Georgia at Sephora where a Makeup Artist took a snapshot of a destroyed Make Up Forever display.
-Someone ruined several pans of eyeshadow.
-They were claiming it was $1300 with the damage the prices are all over the place.
+So I heard about the incident in Georgia at Sephora.
+A Makeup Artist took a snapshot of a destroyed Make Up Forever display.
+Someone ruined dozens of pans of eyeshadow.
+The headlines claimed $1300 in damages.
+Through other media sources are claiming different values.
 The point is the Makeup Artist blamed a child.

-If a child did do that it's somewhat strange, they only destroyed that one massive display of eyeshadow.
-There are two palettes and plenty of colorful liners untouched lower within a child's reach.
-I have been to Sephora plenty of times with small children, and most little kids cannot reach that high.
+What is strange is they only destroyed one massive display of eyeshadow?
+Two palettes and plenty of colorful liners are untouched lower within a child's reach.
+I shop at Sephora with small children, and most little kids cannot reach the testers that high up.

 I am not trying to be insensitive here but since when has everyone become parenting experts.
-Not only do people who have not raised children like to say rude and somewhat damaging things like leash the child (check the tweet a guy said that) but other parents love to slam the mother.
+One person said leash the child (check Twitter) but other parents love to slam the mother.
 I guess your child never once embarrassed you in public then?
 Perhaps broke something expensive.

-I am going to just call it for what it is posting that picture got the Makeup Artist a lot of attention.
-It was petty of her to take a picture and give a parenting lecture when she did not even see what happened.
+I will call this for what it is posting that picture got the Makeup Artist a lot of attention.
+We can also say perhaps how petty it is to take a picture and give a parenting lecture.
+Especially when you arrived after the incident took place.

-We do not know a child did that and commenting parents should not be bringing kids to inappropriate places (Sephora) is judgemental , and someone has to call people out on this.
+We do not know a child did that.
+Commenting parents should not be bringing kids to inappropriate places (Sephora) is judgemental.
+Someone needs to call BS on this.

 Since when is the mall an inappropriate place to bring kids?
-It was not a bar or a strip club.
+Last time I checked Sephora is not a bar or a strip club.
 Malls are full of kids.
-If kids should not be at Sephora then Sephora would not do well as a good portion of their customers are mothers.
+If kids should not shop with their mothers Sephora would not do well.
+Many of their customers are mothers.

-No one has mentioned some of the points I will make here.
+No one has mentioned the points I will make.

-I am just so tired of these bashing parents for what their kids do crap.
-I’ve been a parent for 21 years, and I know a secret about parenting sometimes despite your best efforts your kids will do something you find appalling.
+I am so tired of people bashing parents for what their kids do.
+I’ve been a parent for 21 years.
+Sometimes despite your best efforts your kids will do something you find appalling.

-If a kid did this not only should we ask where was mom or dad but why the heck didn't any of the store employees stop them?
+If a kid did this we should ask where was the mom or dad and why the heck didn't the store employees stop them?
 An unattended child could not do this in a few seconds.

-You never see a Mother rushing out of a shop with a child in tow in the mall right?
-Maybe the kid had to go to the bathroom.
-She saw small glittery footprints.
+Mother's never rush with a child?
+Maybe the kid had to go potty.
+She claims there were small glittery footprints?
 I'm calling her out on that too.
-I cant be sure, but there are not any shimmer shades there.
-Perhaps one in the back row.
 I doubt it made a big enough mess on the floor to step on it and leave a footprint.
 Not even that much powder fell on to the display below so I am calling BS on the whole thing.
 She changed her version of the story on Facebook several times.

 So what do you think?
-I think someone saw something and assumed a child did it and then started a sh*tstorm on Twitter.
-That's what I think.
+I feel someone made assumptions and started a sh*tstorm on Twitter.